Security-Onion-Solutions/securityonion-docs/accounts.rst

    - operating system (OS) accounts
    - application accounts used when authenticating to :ref:`soc`

 OS accounts are controlled by standard Linux account utilities.
-SOC accounts are controlled by the ``so-user`` command.
+SOC accounts are maintained via the :ref:`administration` interface.

 .. toctree::
    :maxdepth: 2